Add to MyChemicals Print Friendly Page

 Excerpt from ERG Guide 116 [Gases - Flammable (Unstable)]:

 EXTREMELY FLAMMABLE.
 Will be easily ignited by heat, sparks or flames.
 Will form explosive mixtures with air.
 Acetylene (UN1001, UN3374) may react explosively even in the absence of air.
-Silane (UN2203) will ignite spontaneously in air.
+Disilane (UN3553) and Silane (UN2203) will ignite spontaneously in air and may re-ignite.
 Those substances designated with a (P) may polymerize explosively when heated or involved in a fire.
 Vapors from liquefied gas are initially heavier than air and spread along ground.
 Vapors may travel to source of ignition and flash back.
 Cylinders exposed to fire may vent and release flammable gas through pressure relief devices.
 Containers may explode when heated.
 Ruptured cylinders may rocket.
-(ERG, 2020)
+(ERG, 2024)

 Health Hazard